Central Florida Assault Law Firm

 Assault is defined by Florida Statue 784.011.
-It is an intentional, unlawful threat by word or act to do violence to the person of another, coupled with an apparent ability to do so, and doing some act which creates a well-founded fear in such other person that such violence is imminent.
+It is an intentional, unlawful threat by word or acts to do violence to the person of another, coupled with an apparent ability to do so, and doing some act which creates a well-founded fear in such other person that such violence is imminent.

-A weapon is considered a deadly weapon if it used or threatened to be used in a way likely to produce death or bodily harm.
+A weapon is considered a deadly weapon if it is used or threatened to be used in a way likely to produce death or bodily harm.
 These weapons typically are knives, firearms, and motor vehicles.

 Felony Cases & Assault